abhixdd/Chartly/README.md

 ## Description

-QuickCharts provides an easy-to-use interface for generating different types of charts.
+Chartly provides an easy-to-use interface for generating different types of charts.
 The library is designed with simplicity and performance in mind, making it suitable for both small and large-scale projects.
-By leveraging the Canvas API, QuickCharts offers a flexible solution for visualizing data without requiring additional dependencies.
+By leveraging the Canvas API, Chartly offers a flexible solution for visualizing data without requiring additional dependencies.

 ## Contributing

-We welcome contributions to QuickCharts!
+We welcome contributions to Chartly!
 If you have suggestions, bug reports, or feature requests, please feel free to submit them through GitHub issues or pull requests.
 Your feedback and contributions are greatly appreciated!